Franklin D. Roosevelt: Home front

 The home front was subject to dynamic social changes throughout the war, though domestic issues were no longer Roosevelt's most urgent policy concern.
 The military buildup spurred economic growth.
 Unemployment fell from 7.7 million in spring 1940 to 3.4 million in fall 1941 and to 1.5 million in fall 1942, out of a labor force of 54 million.
 (Note: WPA workers were counted as unemployed by this set of statistics.)
-There was a growing labor shortage, accelerating the second wave of the Great Migration of African Americans, farmers and rural populations to manufacturing centers.
-African Americans from the South went to California and other West Coast states for new jobs in the defense industry.
+There was a growing labor shortage, accelerating the second wave of the Great Migration of African Americans and rural populations to manufacturing centers.
 To pay for increased government spending, the Revenue Act of 1942 instituted top tax rates as high as 94% (after accounting for the excess profits tax), greatly increased the tax base, and instituted the first federal withholding tax.
-In 1944, Roosevelt requested that Congress enact legislation to tax all "unreasonable" profits, both corporate and individual, and thereby support his declared need for over $10 billion in revenue for the war and other government measures.
+In 1944, Roosevelt requested that Congress enact legislation to tax all "unreasonable" profits, both corporate and individual.
 Congress overrode Roosevelt's veto to pass a smaller revenue bill raising $2 billion.

 In 1942, war production increased dramatically but fell short of Roosevelt's goals, due in part to manpower shortages.
-The effort was also hindered by numerous strikes, especially in the coal mining and railroad industries, which lasted well into 1944.
-Nonetheless, between 1941 and 1945, the United States produced 2.4 million trucks, 300,000 military aircraft, 88,400 tanks, and 40 billion rounds of ammunition.
-The production capacity of the United States dwarfed that of other countries; for example, in 1944, the United States produced more military aircraft than the combined production of Germany, Japan, Britain, and the Soviet Union.
+The effort was also hindered by strikes, especially in the coal mining and railroad industries, which lasted well into 1944.
+Nonetheless, between 1941 and 1945, the US produced 2.4 million trucks, 300,000 military aircraft, 88,400 tanks, and 40 billion rounds of ammunition.
+The production capacity of the US dwarfed that of other countries; for example, in 1944, the US produced more military aircraft than the combined production of Germany, Japan, Britain, and the Soviet Union.
 The White House became the ultimate site for labor mediation, conciliation or arbitration.
-One particular battle royale occurred between Vice President Wallace, who headed the Board of Economic Warfare, and Jesse H. Jones, in charge of the Reconstruction Finance Corporation; both agencies assumed responsibility for the acquisition of rubber supplies and came to loggerheads over funding.
+One particular conflict occurred between Vice President Wallace, who headed the Board of Economic Warfare, and Jesse H. Jones, in charge of the Reconstruction Finance Corporation; both agencies assumed responsibility for the acquisition of rubber supplies and came to loggerheads over funding.
 Roosevelt resolved the dispute by dissolving both agencies.
 In 1943, Roosevelt established the Office of War Mobilization to oversee the home front; the agency was led by James F. Byrnes, who came to be known as the "assistant president" due to his influence.